Super Lawyers

 Dealing with Sedgwick in Personal Injury Cases

-Sedgwick (formerly Sedgwick CMS) is not an actual insurer company.
+Sedgwick (formerly Sedgwick CMS) is not an actual insurance company.
 Rather, Sedgwick is a “third party administrator” (TPA) that gets hired to act as an outside insurance claims adjuster for companies that don’t have their own in-house claims personnel.
 So Sedgwick is basically a contracted insurance adjuster for self-insured companies and smaller insurance companies that have a small claims department (or have no claims department).
-We do not think much about third-party adjusters but big business with a market size of $271 billion.
+We do not think much about third-party adjusters, but it is big business with a market size well over $300 billion.

 This means Sedgwick handles the claims process on behalf of their client.
-Sedwick has rapidly expanded over the last 10 years so they are becoming a common player in the personal injury claim world.
+Sedgwick has rapidly expanded over the last 15 years and is now the dominant player in the personal injury claims world.

 Sedgwick Company History

-After about 40 years, the company has 10,000 employees and 190 offices in the United States and Canada.
+After more than 50 years in business, the company now has over 30,000 employees and operations spanning more than 80 countries.
 What they do is essentially take over the job of the insurer.
 Field investigations at accident scenes, figuring out how much must be set aside in reserves for injury claims, coordinating with lawyers defending their clients’ claims, and trying to reach a settlement with the victim’s lawyers.

 The main difference between TPAs like Sedgwick and dealing directly with the insurer is that Sedgwick competes for its clients’ business.
 How do they get the business?
 By helping the negligent party save money by paying out as little as possible.
 What does this mean to you?
 Typically, it means they are going to try to get the case settled on the cheap.
 Sure, all insurance companies do this.
 But Sedgwicks of the world just have more incentive to attempt to rip off the victim.